mariodavid/sneferu/README.md

 ### Interactions

 The last remaining concept of Sneferu is the Interactions APIs.
-Interactions are what brings the screens to life.
+Interactions are what bring the screens to life.
 An interaction reflects any action a user would normally do manually to trigger some behavior or validate some result.

 An interaction usage looks like this: